-In the opinion of Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, subject, however to certain qualifications described herein, under existing law, the interest on the Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
+In the opinion of Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, subject, however to certain qualifications described herein, under existing law, the interest on the 2021 Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax.
 In the further opinion of Bond Counsel, such interest is exempt from California personal income taxes.
 See "TAX MATTERS" herein.

-\$12,000,000 COUNTY OF EL DORADO COMMUNITY FACILITIES DISTRICT NO. 2018-1 (BASS LAKE HILLS) SPECIAL TAX BONDS SERIES 2019
+\$6,000,000 COUNTY OF EL DORADO COMMUNITY FACILITIES DISTRICT NO. 2018-1 (BASS LAKE HILLS) SPECIAL TAX BONDS SERIES 2021